 Visual Arts at Roger Williams University offers an approach to art making that is interdisciplinary by design while focused on the diverse interests of our individual students.
 Working in traditional and contemporary media, students take ownership of their personal vision and creative process to visually communicate their ideas, observations and reflections of the complex world that surrounds us.

-- situate their artwork within a larger historical, cultural, contemporary and conceptual context.
+- Situate their artwork within a larger historical, cultural and contemporary context.

 To read more about our academic offerings, or to view full course descriptions, please refer to our University Catalog.